 - Could your spouse be selling marital assets without your knowledge?

-Hiding assets is never ethical; during your Barrington, Illinois divorce both you and your spouse are legally required to fully disclose all marital income, assets, and debts.
+Hiding assets is never ethical; during your Cary, Illinois divorce both you and your spouse are legally required to fully disclose all marital income, assets, and debts.
 Deliberate non-disclosure can be punishable under Illinois law.
 If you suspect your spouse is hiding assets, speak to your Vaclavek Hartman Vaclavek attorney about the issue in order to decide how to proceed.
 The only way your marital assets can be fairly divided is to have everything out in the open—a judge cannot divide what he or she doesn’t know exists.

-If spousal support is awarded in a Barrington, Illinois divorce, the length of that support will be determined in large part by the length of the marriage.
+If spousal support is awarded in a Cary, Illinois divorce, the length of that support will be determined in large part by the length of the marriage.
 For marriages that last twenty years or more, the spouse seeking support may be awarded permanent support or maintenance.
 Be aware, however, that the final amount of spousal support will depend on many different factors, including: